yani-again/ssh-brute-force-detector/README.md

 and include.

 Future features may include:
-- Adding even more options (e.g. select date range, exclude certain IPs, etc.)
+- Adding even more options
 - Produce commands to block IPs besides for apps beyond `iptables`
 - Extend accepted file types